 In seeking to ascertain who populates the social field established by gender experts, a first question to investigate pertains to conditions of entry.
-What are the prerequisites for becoming an expert?
-Does one have to have a degree in Women's/Gender Studies?
+No doubt each of our respondents had personal motivations for becoming a gender expert.
+But does the field impose entry requirements?
+Are there prerequisites for becoming an expert?
+Does one have to have a degree in gender studies?
 What are the sources of gender expertise?
 Does one have to be a feminist?

-Becoming an Expert through Education
+Becoming an expert through education

-As with professionals more generally, gender expertise is acquired through education and training.
-Indeed, the gender experts in our survey were highly educated: Over 92 per cent had graduate degrees, with 27 per cent holding a Ph.D.

-But in contrast to other forms of expertise becoming a gender expert does not seem to require training in a specific discipline.
+- As with professionals more generally, gender expertise is acquired through education and training.
+Indeed, the gender experts in our survey were highly educated: Over 92 per cent had graduate degrees, with 27 per cent holding a Ph.D. - But in contrast to other forms of expertise, becoming a gender expert does not seem to require training in a specific discipline.
 Very few of our respondents have degrees in Women's/Gender Studies.
-While Women's/Gender Studies is the second-largest category among the primary areas of specialization for gender experts, it accounts for only 10 per cent of our sample (see Table 4).
+While Women's/Gender Studies is the second-largest category among the primary areas of specialisation for gender experts, it accounts for only 10 per cent of our sample (see Table 3).
 More generally, gender experts hold degrees from many different fields.
 The largest category was International Law, which accounted for 11 per cent.
 International Relations and Development Studies followed Women's/Gender Studies with 9 and 8 per cent respectively.
 Next are other social science disciplines (economics, anthropology, sociology, and demography) in addition to education and psychology.
 Together, these top disciplines account for 70 per cent of the experts in our survey.
-But our respondents had academic backgrounds as varied as mathematics, archaeology and literature, indicating relatively unstandardized entry into the profession.
+But our respondents had academic backgrounds as varied as mathematics, archaeology and literature, indicating relatively unstandardised entry into the profession.